mendix/MxPushNotifications/README.md

 ### Step 6 - Configure GCM in your application

-Open your Mendix application and log in as an Admin, so that you can see the menu option `Google admin`.
+Open your Mendix application, log in as an Admin, and open the `PushNotifications_Administration` page.
+In this page, navigate to the `Google` tab and then the `Configurations` tab.
+Select the configuration object and click on the `Edit` button if it already exists, or on the `New` button if it does not.
+For the `DTAP mode` field, choose the option which corresponds to your environment.
+The `XMPP server` field should have the value `gcm.googleapis.com` whereas the `XMPP Port` field should be `5235`.
 Enter the **project number** into the `Sender id` field and the API key into the `API Key` field.

+> Note: At this moment, multiple configuration objects are not supported; having more than one of these objects will lead to unpredictable behavior.
+This will be fixed in the near future.

 <img src="assets/images/gcm-step6.PNG"/>

-Once entered tick the checkbox `Enabled` and press the `Restart` button.
+Once the information has been entered, tick the `Enabled` checkbox and press the `Restart` button.
 From now on your application will always connect to the GCM service on startup.

 For more information on setting up your Google API please refer to this article: [Google API Setup] (http://developer.android.com/google/gcm/gs.html).